testiumjs/testium-example-app/README.md

 ### `/blackholed-resource.html`

-Simulates a resources required by the page (a script tag) never fully loading, preventing the page load to finish.
+Simulates a resource required by the page (a script tag) never fully loading, preventing the page load from finishing.

 ### `/dynamic.html`